Overview of Batch APIs and tools

-- Azure portal: You can create, monitor, and delete Batch pools, jobs, and tasks in the Azure portal's Batch blades.
+- Azure portal: You can create, monitor, and delete Batch pools, jobs, and tasks in the Azure portal.
 You can view the status information for these and other resources while you run your jobs, and even download files from the compute nodes in your pools.
 For example, you can download a failed task's

 stderr.txtwhile troubleshooting.
 You can also download Remote Desktop (RDP) files that you can use to log in to compute nodes.

 - Microsoft Azure Storage Explorer: While not strictly an Azure Batch tool, the Storage Explorer is another valuable tool to have while you are developing and debugging your Batch solutions.

 - Read the Batch feature overview for developers, essential information for anyone preparing to use Batch.
 The article contains more detailed information about Batch service resources like pools, nodes, jobs, and tasks, and the many API features that you can use while building your Batch application.

 - Get started with the Azure Batch library for .NET to learn how to use C# and the Batch .NET library to execute a simple workload using a common Batch workflow.
 This article should be one of your first stops while learning how to use the Batch service.
-There is also a Python version of the tutorial.
+A Python version and a Node.js version of the tutorial are also available.